$534,734Average Value$292Average Price per Sq Ft11Homes For Sale

 Local business organizations maintain Milford’s economic landscape by providing small business owners the resources they need to grow.
 This is evident in Milford’s downtown area, where unique bars, cafes and restaurants congregate around the Milford Oval Park and gazebo.
 “Downtown Milford has become a food destination,” Pattison says.
 “One highlight is Greenleaf, a restaurant with a nationally recognized chef who was featured on Top Chef.
 It’s drawn people in from as far as Boston.”
 Shoppers explore boutiques and antique stores, while diners can sample craft beer and a variety of cuisines.
 Despite post-COVID challenges, downtown remains full of energy, thanks to ongoing improvement projects.
 “We’re addressing parking issues, improving accessibility and enhancing the overall aesthetic with new sidewalks and other updates,” Daley says.
 In addition to its downtown appeal, Milford residents can head into rural areas to access locally raised food and produce.
 “The city has a great balance of commercial destinations, outdoor opportunities and family farm stands,” Pattison adds.

-Greenleaf is an American style restaurant in Milford with fresh farm-to-table cuisine.
+Greenleaf in Milford serves farm-to-table American cuisine.

 Close-knit community events and the annual Pumpkin Festival